My Natural Labor & Delivery Story

 05:20 | Sonia wakes Ingimar

-Contractions started pretty much as soon as I returned to the bedroom and had told Ingimar.
+Contractions started pretty much as soon as I returned to the bedroom and told Ingimar.
 I took 2 paracetamol and lay down in bed.
 The contractions were similar to Braxton Hicks or very strong period pains but they were starting to get stronger, longer and faster.

 05:20-08:30 | Ingimar is timing the contractions on the Pregnancy+ app.
 They are hard and long, harder than we expected so early into the labour, it’s a little confusing so Ingimar calls the hospital to speak to them and let them know what our situation is.
 He then calls Gran Roza (over in Scotland) to let her know what’s happening and she looks up flights right away.

 I spent a lot of the latter part of my pregnancy reading and watching positive birth videos to get a good idea of what to expect and try to appreciate how different each Mothers birthing experience can be.
-I was very open to whatever was going to happen and tried to be as relaxed as I could - after all, baby was going to arrive how and when baby arrived.
-I had read about positive affirmations but wasn’t really sold on any.
-I knew about Hypnobirthing and had listened to some podcasts and tracks, but hadn’t really done much more.
+I was very open to whatever was going to happen and tried to be as relaxed as I could - after all, the baby was going to arrive how and when the baby arrived.
+I had read about positive affirmations but wasn’t sold on any.
+I knew about Hypnobirthing and had listened to some podcasts and tracks, but hadn’t done much more.
 I read and read blog posts and articles on breathing - one stuck in my mind, I had been practising it.

 Breathing Colour: so I did.
 I would breathe in a colour…and then breathe out that colour until it faded in hue completely - I did this, and this only for over 2 hours at home.

 I lay in bed, on my side, breathing in and out colours as Ingimar made calls.
 I’m not sure if we had music on but I had made a playlist and it wasn’t even used at any point in my labour.
 With no idea how I would progress, I asked for a cup of tea (laughable really) and some toast.
-By the time Ingimar returned with it, I was clearly progressing fast with hardly any breaks between contractions.
+By the time Ingimar returned with it, I was progressing fast with hardly any breaks between contractions.
 He called the hospital again and they told us to come in.

-08:30 | After speaking with the midwives for the second time, Sonia gets up and dressed, we leave for the hospital.
+08:30 | After speaking with the midwives for the second time, Sonia gets up and dressed, and we leave for the hospital.
 The contractions are now passing 3 minutes in length.

 I got up and slowly pulled some clothes on (a challenge indeed, why did I bother really).
 Ingimar ran down to the car with my hospital bag and made sure the car seat was fitted and ready.
 He brought the car to the door and came back up to help me.
 I was struggling to get dressed between contractions as they were so close together.
-From the bottom up I had managed my UGG slippers, Ingimar’s grey joggers (yup, light grey, so my still leaking waters were showing), but my own top and he put his dressing gown around me.
+From the bottom up I had managed my UGG slippers, Ingimar’s grey joggers (yup, light grey, so my still leaking waters were showing), but my top and he put his dressing gown around me.
 Classy - not the outfit I had planned to arrive at the hospital in.

 09:10 | Arrive at the hospital.

 Driving to the hospital must have been a nerve-wracking journey for Ingimar to make but he appeared very calm.
-Luckily it’s only a 10-minute drive and rush hour (not that there really is one in Reykjavik) was over.
+Luckily it’s only a 10-minute drive and rush hour (not that there is one in Reykjavik) was over.
 Being in labour and being in a car is an interesting experience - and one that takes skill in hovering over the seat and holding onto anything whilst your body contracts.
 Luckily it is natural for your body to slow down a little when you change the environment so I only recall having a few contractions in the car, and they were shorter.
 I do remember being stopped at the traffic lights whilst having a contraction and pulling the hood of Ingimar’s dressing gown over my head to hide from the cars beside us.

 Arriving at the hospital, no car parking space found - typical - Ingimar dumped the car at the door and we went in.
-I had written an “emergency: wife’s in labour “ sign to put in the windscreen but it was probably still on my desk at home.
+I had written an “emergency: wife’s in labour “ sign to put on the windscreen but it was probably still on my desk at home.
 We took the lift up to where the midwife was waiting for us, she took us into a small room, helped me take my clothes off and examined me before covering me with a hospital gown.

 09:30 | Dilation is not far 1-2 cm

 When the midwife told me that I was only 2cm dilated, I couldn’t believe it.
 I got worried.
 If I was already in this much pain and discomfort at only 2cm, how the heck would I cope?!
 I asked for something to help with the pain.
 She told me that one of the bigger rooms was almost ready so if I could hold on then I’d get something in the room.
-A few strong contractions later and we were walking into our birthing suite.
+A few strong contractions later we were walking into our birthing suite.

 Landspítali Hospital Birth Suite